-- An experimental online interface to the K tool is also available, as well as a legacy interface (in Romania).
+- An experimental online interface to the K tool is also available.

-- Ask general questions at firstname.lastname@example.org and subscribe to the K user list for news on major tool updates and questions.
+- Subscribe to the K user list for technical questions and news on major tool updates.
+Ask general, non-technical questions at email@example.com.

 - Do the K Tutorial !